CharlyAnne/resume/README.md

 URL: https://charlianimoisili.netlify.app/

-My initial plan was to convert the html code into pdf file, but I'm still not getting it right.
-I'll fix it later.
+The plan was to convert the HTML and CSS code into a .pdf file, but I'm not getting it right at the moment.
+I'll fix it sometime soon.